labCOI/PiCNoR/README.md

 ## Logging
 The script generates two log files `full_log.log` and `short_log.log` in the specified output directory, which contains detailed logs of the processing steps and any issues encountered.

+## Licensing
+This dataset is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+You are free to:

+- **Share**: Copy and redistribute the material in any medium or format.
+- **Adapt**: Remix, transform, and build upon the material for any purpose, even commercially.

+**Under the following terms:**

+- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+For details, see the full license text here: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+## Citation
+The result are going to be submitted to IEEE transactions on Computational Imaging.
+Citation will be available after submission.

+## Contact
+For any questions or issues regarding this dataset, please contact:
+- **Name**: Parsa Mojarad Adi
+- **Email**: parsa.78.99@gmail.com
+- **Affiliation**: Shahid Beheshti University